 - A risk of false-positive results.
-A breast MRI may identify suspicious areas that, after further evaluation, turn out to be benign.
+A breast MRI may identify suspicious areas that, after further evaluation — such as a breast ultrasound or breast biopsy — turn out to be benign.
 These results are known as "false-positives."
 A false-positive result may cause unneeded anxiety if you undergo additional testing, such as a biopsy, to assess the suspicious areas.

 - A risk of reaction to the contrast dye used.
 A breast MRI involves injection of a dye to make the images easier to interpret.
 This dye can cause allergic reactions and can cause serious complications for people with kidney problems.